What is Cerebral Palsy

 Cerebral palsy is a physical disability that affects movement and posture.

 Cerebral palsy (CP) is an umbrella term that refers to a group of disorders affecting a person’s ability to move.
 It is a permanent life-long condition, but generally does not worsen over time.
 It is due to damage to the developing brain either during pregnancy or shortly after birth.

-Cerebral palsy affects people in different ways and can affect body movement, muscle control, muscle coordination, muscle tone, reflex, posture and balance.
+People with cerebral palsy are affected in different ways.
+It can affect them through their body movement, muscle control, muscle coordination, muscle tone, reflex, posture and/or balance.

 Did you know, Cerebral Palsy is the most common physical disability in childhood?

 For more information on cerebral palsy, please visit www.cpas.org.sg

 Cerebral Palsy Alliance Singapore (CPAS) formerly the Spastic Children’s Association of Singapore was established in 1957 to provide early intervention, special education, rehabilitation services, day activity centre, vocational training, and gainful employment for children and adults with Cerebral Palsy and multiple disabilities in Singapore.
 The vision of CPAS is to empower all persons with cerebral palsy and multiple disabilities to realise their full potential and lead fulfilled, dignified lives.

 For more information, please visit www.cpas.org.sg

 We rely on your generosity to raise funds to provide even better care for persons with cerebral palsy and related disabilities.